Trodelvy® (sacituzumab govitecan-hziy)

 Use in Combination With Pembrolizumab in Patients With 1L PD-L1+ mTNBC

-This document is in response to your request for information regarding Trodelvy® (sacituzumab govitecan [SG]) and its use in combination with pembrolizumab (pembro) as first-line (1L) treatment in patients with programmed death ligand-1 positive (PD-L1+) metastatic triple-negative breast cancer (mTNBC).
+This document is in response to your request for information regarding Trodelvy® (sacituzumab govitecan-hziy [SG]) and its use in combination with pembrolizumab (pembro) as first-line (1L) treatment in patients with programmed death ligand-1 positive (PD-L1+) metastatic triple-negative breast cancer (mTNBC).

 Trodelvy is not indicated for use in patients with 1L PD-L1+ mTNBC.
 The full indication, important safety information, and boxed warnings for neutropenia and diarrhea are available at: